kevald1963/mysql_python_intro/README.md

-# Code Institute
+# MySQL from Python

-Welcome USER_NAME,
+This project use the Code Institute's 'gitpod-database-config.git' template to preinstall all of the tools needed to run MySQL with Python.

-We have preinstalled all of the tools you need to get started.
+Note that the 'mysql-from-python' program uses the Chinook database for it's examples.

-Happy coding!
+It can be found at https://github.com/lerocha/chinook-database if needed.